 Dr. Shiel received a Bachelor of Science degree with honors from the University of Notre Dame.
 There he was involved in research in radiation biology and received the Huisking Scholarship.
 After graduating from St. Louis University School of Medicine, he completed his Internal Medicine residency and Rheumatology fellowship at the University of California, Irvine.
 He is board-certified in Internal Medicine and Rheumatology.

 In this Article

-- What is the treatment for deep vein thrombosis?
+- What are the treatment guidelines for DVT?

-- What are the complications of deep vein thrombosis?
+- What are the complications?

 - Deep Vein Thrombosis and Pulmonary Embolism FAQs

 - Find a local Cardiologist in your town

 Surgery is a rare option in treating large deep venous thrombosis of the leg in patients who cannot take blood thinners or who have developed recurrent blood clots while on anti-coagulant medications.
 The surgery is usually accompanied by placing an IVC (inferior vena cava) filter to prevent future clots from embolizing to the lung.